+Sustainable

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow governance good practices.
+investment means an investment in economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee follow companies governance good practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list environmentally of sustainable economic activities.
-That Regulation does not include a list of socially sustainable activities. economic Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing list environmentally sustainable economic activities.
+That Regulation does not include a list of sustainable socially economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

+Product name:

-Product name: SSP / M - (LZA) Euro Equity
+Legal entity identifier: SSP / M - (LZA) Euro Equity 213800AVFTGXF6AD9567